eoap/mastering-app-package/docs/cwl-workflow/exec-cloud-native.md

 Run the `app-water-body-cloud-native.1.0.0.cwl` released application package using `cwltool`.

+### Lab

+This step has a dedicated lab available at /workspace/mastering-app-package/practice-labs/Workflows/cloud-native.ipynb

 ### Step 1 - Configure the workspace

-The results produced will be available in the local folder `/workspace/runs`
+The results produced will be available in the local folder `/workspace/mastering-app-package/runs`

 ```bash linenums="1" hl_lines="2-4" title="terminal"
 --8<--